Blackthorn | Tim Readman & Prairie Wolfe

 Prairie Wolfe is a native of Vancouver, BC.
 She got her fiddling start over 20 years ago, inspired by Canadian/Metis fiddler Anne Lederman.
 She went on to other styles of fiddle, including Scotish, Irish, Quebecois, and Cape Breton (where she followed Buddy MacMaster around for a summer).
 Prairie is a founding member of infamous MIT contradance band La Banane Enchantee, and has appeared in Todd Wong's popular Gung Haggis Fat Choy Scotish-Chinese cultural extravaganza.
 She has a rhythmic, driving fiddle style that blends well with Tim's guitar playing and gets toes tapping.
 Prairie also performs with Seattle-based French Canadian band Podorythmie, where she picked up step-dancing.

 COVID-19 Policy: We will be operating in full compliance of all BC Health restrictions.
-We are limited to 50% of our usual capacity.
 Dancing is not permitted.
 The wearing of masks is required when not seated.
 Everyone in attendance must have proof of being fully vaccinated.
 Volunteers, staff and performers will be as well.
 (If you haven't been vaccinated, the concert will be streamed.)
 Restrictions may change if more BC Health announcements are made.
+We are operating at 70% of normal capacity.

 Sponsorship Opportunities: These are available for all our shows.
 For a nominal cost, individuals or businesses can sponsor any of our shows and reap a number of benefits - free tickets, reserved table, recognition on literature, our web site and at the concerts.
 For more information simply contact our Sponsorship Director Morris Biddle at firstname.lastname@example.org